 The minimum DRAM requirements for the IOS are displayed.
 Note the value for your IOS image:

 Set the Default RAM value to the value recommended by the Cisco Feature Navigator (yours may be different to the screenshot) and click 'Next':

 Select your preferred Network adapters.
 This is device dependant.

-In this example both Ethernet and Serial interfaces have been added to the router.
-Once selected, click Next > :
+In this example both Ethernet Serial interfaces will be added to the router.
+Once selected, click 'Next':

-An Idle-PC value is displayed.
-Click OK to complete:
+(note, this may take a few moments, depending on the speed of your PC) An Idle-PC value is displayed.
+Click 'OK' to complete:

 The GNS3 workspace displays:

 Congratulations!
 You are now ready to create your first GNS3 topologies.
-Click here to create a basic GNS3 topologies
+Click here to create a basic GNS3 topology